Waikato/meka/trunk/README.txt

 Release Notes, Version 1.7.8
 ----------------------------

-Improvements since the last version are os follows:
+Improvements since the last version are as follows:

 	* MEKA now uses maven (instead of ant, as previously) for compilation.
 0w00